guzalm/lab1/README.md

-problem 1. in the first problem we are given a number “n” and an array of “n” elements, we should write the function that returns minimum of them.
-In main we have a scanner which help us to input our "n".
-In function "findMinFromArr" I used Math min() method to find min.
+problem 2.
+Given a number “n” and an array of “n” elements, we should write the function that returns average of them.
+In main we have a part of code to input n and also elements of array.
+Then in function findAvFromArr we solve the sum of elements, after by dividing sum to length of array(number of elements) we found average.
+By returning average we get answer due to part of code in public static void main, where we initialize new var findAve to call our function.